your 3d cell

-The ClinoReactor has its own humidification system for minimizing the risks of infections and keeping the volume constant in the incubation chamber.
-The ClinoReactor has feet allowing it to stand unsupported making media exchange easy.
-Media exchange is done via the top vial and can be performed within a couple of minutes.
+The ClinoReactor has a humidification system for minimizing the risks of infections and keeping the volume constant in the incubation chamber.
+The ClinoReactor has feet, allowing it to stand unsupported, making media exchange easy.
+Media exchange can be done in just a few minutes through the vial in the top.

-- Advanced bioreactor which allows you to culture cells as spheroids
+- Advanced bioreactor that allows you to culture cells as spheroids.

-- The humidification system consisting of water beads ensure constant volume of media.
+- The humidification system consisting of water beads ensures a constant volume of media.

-- A semi-permeable membrane ensure that growth media is in equilibrium with the CO₂ content in the incubator
+- A semi-permeable membrane ensures that growth media is in equilibrium with the CO₂ content in the incubator.

 The ClinoStar is controlled using the software CelVivo Cloud.

 CelVivo Cloud can be accessed remotely from any internet-enabled device.
 This means you can control your ClinoStars from anywhere.